NaokiHori/SimpleTCSolver/README.rst

    $ make all    # compile
    $ sh exec.sh  # change parameters if needed

-Simulations would dump the whole flow field and some log files, whose visualisation leads
+Simulations dump the entire flow field and some log files, which typically as follows.

 .. image:: https://naokihori.github.io/SimpleTCSolver/_images/result.png
    :width: 100%

-Here the averaged azimuthal velocity profile is visualised (left), which shows a disturbed flow field (Taylor vortices).
+The averaged azimuthal velocity profile (left) should show a perturbed flow field (Taylor vortices) if the continuous integration is successful.
-Also the normalised torques measured on the inner and outer cylinder walls are plotted (right), which should agree to the literature result (e.g., Ostilla et al., J. Fluid Mech.
+Also the normalised torques measured on the inner and outer walls of the cylinder are plotted (right), which should agree with the literature result (e.g., Ostilla et al., J. Fluid Mech.
 (719), 2013).

 Please refer to `the workflow <https://github.com/NaokiHori/SimpleTCSolver/blob/main/.github/workflows/ci.yml>`_ to see how this figure is obtained.